 Applications

-An application represents a program, process, microservice, IoT device, integration component, or other runnable consumer, producer, or processor of events that interacts with an event broker.
+An application in Event Portal represents a client of an event broker.
+A client application may be a program, process, microservice, IoT device, integration component, or other runnable consumer, producer, or processor of events that interacts with an event broker.

 This section includes the following tasks: